Tbrennan6/IcelandicNow/docs/05_simple_sentences/03_weak_nouns.md

 The first group of nouns that we are going to learn is weak nouns.

 ## What Are Weak Nouns
 Weak nouns are nouns that end in a vowel in all their singular forms (e.g., pappi, mamma, hjarta).
-They are the first type of noun that we are going to look at since they decline very simply: they take one vowel in the nominative case and another for all other cases (accusative, dative, and genitive).
+They are the first type of noun that we are going to look at since they typically decline very simply: they take one vowel in the nominative case and another for all other cases (accusative, dative, and genitive).

 ### Weak Masculine Nouns
 Weak masculine nouns change their ending vowel from *i* to *a*.